SSaquif/obsidian-chatty/README.md

 ## Features

-You can either select text in your notes, right-click, and select "Speak Selected Text".
+You can either select the text in your notes, right-click, and select "Speak Selected Text".

 ![Speak Selected Text](./images/chatty-speak-selection.png)

-Or you can select the text and then use hotkeys, the default hotkey is `Ctrl + Alt + S`.
+Or you can select the text and then use the hotkey combination, the default hotkey is `Ctrl + Alt + S`.

 But you can change this in the plugin settings, along with the voice and language settings.

+> Beware that certain hotkey combinations may not work as they might already be used by Obsidian or by other plugins.

 ![Chatty Settings](./images/chatty-settings.png)